Newport, Isle of Wight: Schools

 The town of Newport and the adjoining village of Carisbrooke together have seven primary schools, three secondary schools, a sixth-form campus, a further education college and two special schools.
 The primary schools located close to the town centre are Newport C of E Primary and Nine Acres Community Primary.
 Barton Primary is on Pan estate, while Summerfields Primary is nearby on the Staplers estate, both to the east of the town.
-Hunnyhill Primary is situated in Forest Road to the north of the town.
+Hunnyhill Ormiston Academy is situated in Forest Road to the north of the town.
 There are two primary schools in Carisbrooke: Carisbrooke C of E Primary in Wellington Road and St Thomas of Canterbury Catholic Primary in the High Street, in the village centre.

 The three secondary schools are Carisbrooke College, Medina College and Christ the King College.
 Carisbrooke College is located on a large site on the outskirts of Carisbrooke village, whilst Christ the King is just down the road, occupying two former middle school sites on opposite sides of Wellington Road.
 Medina College is situated to the east of the town, just off Fairlee Road, along with Medina Leisure Centre and Medina Theatre.
 The Island Innovation VI Form Campus is the joint sixth form for the Carisbrooke and Medina colleges.
 It is located in the town centre, on the site of the former Nodehill Middle School.

 The Isle of Wight College stands to the north of the town centre, close to St Mary's Roundabout and the large industrial estate.
 Medina House School is located between Pan and Staplers, and St Georges School to the south of the town in the suburban Watergate Road.